-The Corporate Governance Committee ("CGC") of Thai Agro Energy Public Company Limited comprise of 4 members from the executives by position and 1 secretary, having authorities and responsibilities to supervise the Company's operation regularly in accordance with the principles of good corporate governance as well as supervise the operation of Corporate Social, Community and Environment Responsibility according to related laws & regulations.
-During year 2018, the CG Committee held one meeting according to the authorities and responsibilities determined in the charter of the CG committee, which can be summarized as follows.
+The Corporate Governance Committee ("CGC") of Thai Agro Energy Public Company Limited comprise of 3 members from the executives by position and 1 secretary, having authorities and responsibilities to supervise the Company's operation regularly in accordance with the principles of good corporate governance as well as supervise the operation of Corporate Social, Community and Environment Responsibility according to related laws & regulations.
+During year 2019, the CG Committee held 2 meetings according to the authorities and responsibilities determined in the charter of the CG committee, which can be summarized as follows.

 - (1) The CGC has revised and improved on the Good Corporate Governance Handbook (CG Handbook) in accordance with the good corporate governance as stipulated by the Capital Market Supervisory Board and the Stock Exchange of Thailand including revision of best practices and business code of conduct, which have been disseminated on the Company's website and intranet. - (2) The CGC has monitored and supervised that the employees adhere to the CG Handbook and the Business Code of Conduct so that it will developed into the Company's culture, which have included as part of the orientation program of new employees and development training of Company's employees.
 Related documents and leaflets have been given out to the employees for their acknowledgment and practice. - (3) The CGC has reviewed and improved on the performance self-assessment forms of the Board of Directors and sub-committees once a year by referring to the guidelines of the Thai Institute of Directors Association and the Stock Exchange of Thailand and revising the forms as appropriately for the Company.
-In 2018, self-assessment of performance of the Board of Directors and sub-committees were conducted as a whole and as individual, having objectives as follows. - (3.1) To acknowledge the problems and obstacles preventing achievements of established targets during the past year. - (3.2) To achieve more effective operation of the Company's Board of Directors and subcommittees as their roles, duties and responsibilities are clearly specified. - (3.3) The results of the self-assessment on the performance of the Board of Directors and sub-committees as a whole and as individual during 2018.
+In 2019, self-assessment of performance of the Board of Directors and sub-committees were conducted as a whole and as individual, having objectives as follows. - (3.1) To acknowledge the problems and obstacles preventing achievements of established targets during the past year. - (3.2) To achieve more effective operation of the Company's Board of Directors and subcommittees as their roles, duties and responsibilities are clearly specified. - (3.3) For improvement of relationship between the Board of Directors and the Management in order to good cooperate.

+The results of the self-assessment on the performance of the Board of Directors and sub-committees as a whole and as individual during 2019.

-Board of Directors and sub-committees Average score of a whole committee (%) Average score of individual (%) (1) The Board of Directors 93.42 94.59 (2) The Nomination and Remuneration Committee 94.75 94.50 (3) The Audit Committee 98.65 99.27 (4) The Risk Management Committee 95.27 95.63 (5) The Corporate Governance Committee 96.90 96.60
+Board of Directors and sub-committees Average score of a whole committee (%) Average score of individual (%) (1) The Board of Directors 98.52 99.00 (2) The Nomination and Remuneration Committee 96.42 96.59 (3) The Audit Committee 98.52 99.00 (4) The Risk Management Committee 94.79 94.79 (5) The Corporate Governance Committee 97.20 97.20